Why the AI Revolution Could Make or Break the Economy — ft. Justin Wolfers

 He was like,

-You know, the ethical implications, the moral implications are inherent to all of these discussions, which I think really foots to what you were just saying there.
+that doesn't make sense.
+You know, the ethical implications, the moral implications are inherent to all of these discussions, which I think really.

+to the point where he's not saying anything.
 And that I think we're seeing so much of these days.

 People are so,

+it's almost like we've over-corrected.
 We're trying so hard to not be political to the point where we don't even have opinions anymore on things.

-Like, we're just so robotic and so steeped in.
+Like we're just so robotic and so steeped in.

 This is usually what happens when this happens.
+And it's like, well,

 have you need to have a viewpoint here?

-pointing out what the administration is doing,
+you know, pointing out what the administration is doing,

-So I think he does a good job of
+Like, that does, that, it just doesn't really make sense anymore.
+So I think he does a good job of that, too.

 I wanted to get your reactions to his final comments there

+on the economic legacy of Trump.
 What will the history books write about him?

+Do you have any thoughts on his response?
+And would you have a response yourself?
 I've been saying legitimately for a while that America is more like 1930s Germany than we want to think.

-We have private armies of people whose primary consideration is kind of this fail to our loyalty to
+We're starting to attack our academic institutions.
+We have private armies of people whose primary consideration is kind of this fail to our loyalty to the to the president.

 private sector or of institutions, the Department of Justice, basically refusing to condemn violence against your opponents.

-Hitler was very good at getting private sector on his side by destroying the labor labor unions for them, as long as they supported his agenda and were outwardly very supportive.
+Hitler was very good at getting private sector on his side by destroying the labor unions for them, as long as they supported his agenda and were outwardly very supportive.

-And then if you go darker, we're rounding up people and sending them to black sites such that they're not subject to the protection or habeas corpus of our own
+And then if you go darker, we're rounding up people and sending them to black sites such that they're not subject to the protection or habeas corpus of our own region.

+That's kind of the definition of a concentration camp.
 So I feel like we're one really ugly economic shock away from where Germany was.

 And people get very upset when you talk about Hitler.